woutervanranst/Arius/README.md

 # Arius
-Arius is a lightweight tiered archival solution, specifically built to leverage the Azure Blob Archive tier
+Arius is a lightweight tiered archival solution, specifically built to leverage the Azure Blob Archive tier.

-The name derives from the Greek for 'immortal'
+The name derives from the Greek for 'immortal'.

 ## Key design objectives
 * Maintain local file structure (files/folders) by creating 'sparse' placeholders